-How to Start A Successful Podcast
+How to Start A Successful Podcast in 2020

 Steps to Starting a “Successful” Podcast

 1. Set Your Goal: Understanding why you want to launch a podcast is the first critical step.
 Are you looking to create another income stream?
 Are you looking to build your brand?
 Find new clients?
 Once you are clear on what you hope to accomplish you can determine the structure, resources and budget necessary to produce a podcast consistently.
 2. Pick a Topic: Your topic should be one that you are passionate about and can easily discuss.
 More importantly, it should help deliver on your goal.
 Do some research on the topic and the other podcasts delivering similar content.
 Make a list of the top ten podcasts in the space and use it as a benchmark.